Production Lead & Direction Group

 I’m a designer, facilitator and org-systems tinkerer.
 I lead the design and production of PIRC’s materials and resources.
 I also coordinate PIRC’s Direction Group which ensures we have an amazing and effective Board of Trustees, a clear organisational strategy and a culture of learning and development.

-Richard is a researcher, communicator and designer.
-He led PIRC’s work on Common Cause between 2010-2015, exploring the role of values in social and cultural change.
-He’s facilitated over 100 workshops across the Third Sector and civil society in the UK and Europe.
-He previously coordinated PIRC’s climate work, bridging between the scientific community and campaigning NGOs and was lead author of the Climate Safety report.
+Previously, I led PIRC’s work on Common Cause between 2010-2015, exploring the role of values in social and cultural change, facilitating workshops and trainings across the third sector and civil society in the UK and Europe.
+I also coordinated PIRC’s climate work, bridging between the scientific community and campaigning NGOs and authored the Climate Safety report.

 Recent posts by Richard:

 Civil society creating powerful, shared stories “Stories have been used to dispossess and to malign.
 But stories can also be used to empower, and to humanize.
 Stories can break the dignity of a people.
-But stories can also repair that broken dignity.” —Chimamanda Ngozi Adichie, Author What we’ll do Through our work and many conversationsRead more
+But stories can also repair that broken dignity.” —Chimamanda Ngozi Adichie, Author What we’ll do Successivamente inizia il processo naturale diRead more